-Writing process and knowledge-making
+Writing process and knowledge making

 Studies at the doctoral level require that students focus on representing their reading of the course texts in written form.
 Seminars and workshops are therefore prepared when doctoral students write compulsory memos on the literature.
+Externalizing the reading is central for capturing every text's central idea and critically reviewing and comparing the texts in focus.

-A "PM" (memo) is a knowledge representation that forms the basis for discussions and further deepening reflections, and hence contributes into making significant associations with prior learning.
-PMs, about 2-4 pages, should address key themes and concepts in the literature for the upcoming seminar.
+An abstract with critical questions is a knowledge representation that forms the basis for discussions and further deepening reflections, and hence contributes into making significant associations with prior learning.
+Abstracts, about 3- maximum 4 pages, should address key themes and concepts in the literature.

-Further purposes of the PM writing are:
+Further purposes of the Abstract writing are: